MeshALTIL/meshaltil_webapp/src/assets/markdown/config.md

 -   Enable 'Encryption Enabled'.

--   Enable 'JSON Output Enabled' if your node's firmware supports it.
-NRF based nodes do not support this.
+-   Enable 'JSON Output Enabled' if your node's firmware supports it (NRF based nodes do not support this option).

--   Root Topic: msh/US/IL972
+-   Root Topic: msh/US/IL972 (IMPORTANT)

--   Enable 'Map Reporting', and 'I Agree' if you wish to transmit your node's configured location over MQTT.

 -   Map Reporting Interval: 3600

+#### Notes

+Enable 'Map Reporting', and 'I Agree' if you wish to transmit your node's configured location over MQTT.

 ---

 # Security

+#### Notes

--   Make Sure to export the generated keys and keep them in a safe place.
+Make Sure to export the generated keys and keep them in a safe place.

 ---

 # Network

+#### Notes

--   Here you can set your wifi settings, if your node supports it and you wish to connect to your wifi.
-Please note that this will DISABLE Bluetooth and if you can't connect to your node via wifi, you will have to use a serial connection to your phone (via USB-C) to reconfigure it.
+Here is where you set your Wifi settings, if your node supports Wifi and you wish to connect to it.

+Please note that this will DISABLE your node's Bluetooth connectivity!
+If for any reason you can't connect to your node via Wifi after enabling this option, you will have to use a serial connection (via USB) to reconfigure it.

--   I suggest to disable UDP Config if you have 2 nodes connected to ther same network, as I found it to be unreliable.
+It is recommended to disable 'UDP Config' if you have 2 or more nodes connected to ther same network, users have found it to be unreliable.

 ---

 # Display

--   If your node has a display, you can configure some settings here.
+#### Notes

+Here is where you can configure your node's display, if it has one.

--   If you do not use the display constantly, setting "screen on for" to a shoret interval can save you some battery life and the display life itself.
+If you do not use the display constantly, setting 'Screen on for' / 'Screen timeout' to a shorter interval can optimize battery life and the preserve the display itself.

 ---

 # Telemetry

+#### Notes

+Here is where you can configure your node's telemetry transmissions.

--   If your device has a battery, I suggest enabling sending of telemetry, and setting the interval to 900 seconds. this will allow you to see the battery level from any node that can see your node.
+If your node has a battery, we suggest enabling telemetry and setting the transmission interval to around 900 seconds.
+This will allow you (and others on the mesh) to see your node's battery level from afar.